Cave bear: Taxonomy

 Cave bear skeletons were first described in 1774 by Johann Friedrich Esper, in his book Newly Discovered Zoolites of Unknown Four Footed Animals.
 While scientists at the time considered that the skeletons could belong to apes, canids, felids, or even dragons or unicorns, Esper postulated that they actually belonged to polar bears.
 Twenty years later, Johann Christian Rosenmüller, an anatomist at Leipzig University, gave the species its binomial name.
 The bones were so numerous that most researchers had little regard for them.
 During World War I, with the scarcity of phosphate dung, earth from the caves where cave bear bones occurred was used as a source of phosphates.
 When the "dragon caves" in Austria’s Styria region were exploited for this purpose, only the skulls and leg bones were kept.

-Many caves in Central Europe and North America have skeletons of cave bears inside, such as the Heinrichshöhle in Hemer and the Dechenhöhle in Iserlohn, Germany.
+Many caves in Central Europe have skeletons of cave bears inside, such as the Heinrichshöhle in Hemer and the Dechenhöhle in Iserlohn, Germany.
 A complete skeleton, five complete skulls, and 18 other bones were found inside Kletno Bear Cave, in 1966 in Poland.
 In Romania, in a cave called Bears' Cave, 140 cave bear skeletons were discovered in 1983.

 Remains assigned to "cave bears" sensu lato from the Late Pleistocene exhibit a strong degree of morphological and size variability, and have often been assigned to their own species, including Ursus rossicus (Eastern Europe, Central Asia and Siberia), Ursus ingressus (Central Europe to the Urals), Ursus kanivetz, (Urals) Ursus kudarensis (the Caucasus), Ursus eremus (Central Europe, possibly a subspecies of U. spelaeus s.s.) and Ursus spelaeus sensu stricto (Western, Central and Southeast Europe).
-These populations/species show considerable genetic divergence from each other, (with genetic divergences estimated at hundreds of thousands to a million years) though whether these species should be regarded as synonyms of U. speleus is debated.
+These populations/species show considerable genetic divergence from each other, (with genetic divergences estimated at hundreds of thousands to a million years) though whether these species should be regarded as synonyms of U. spelaeus is debated.